Enter your email address below and subscribe to our newsletter

 What to Serve with Greek Salad?

-Consider a juicy beef steak, Greek Style Grilled lamb chops also taste good with it.
-Pair with other side dishes such as Hummus or Baba Ghanoush and some hot pita bread.
+Consider a juicy beef steak.
+Grilled lamb chops also taste good with it.
+Pair with other side dishes such as Hummus or Baba Ghanoush and hot pita bread.

 How to Store Greek Salad?

-Preferably you would omit the Salad dressing and store the chopped, washed vegetables in the fridge.
-Make sure to pat dry any excess water off the vegetables.
+Preferably, you would omit the salad dressing and store the chopped, washed vegetables in the fridge.
+Make sure to pat the vegetables dry of any excess water.
 Add the salad dressing on the day of the meal.
 The vegetables should last three days.

 Greek Salad